After bankruptcy, a bankrupt is released from most ‘provable’ debts. A bankrupt is not released from any ‘non-provable’ debts.

 After the bankruptcy, utility and telco companies sometimes open a new account, and require payment of a security deposit, or restrict the service in some way.

 Commonwealth Government student loans

-For more information about higher education debts and their effect on bankruptcy, contact AFSA, or the VET Student Loans A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority. (see ‘Contacts’ at the end of this chapter), or the ATO’s personal tax information line on 13 28 65.
+For more information about higher education debts and their effect on bankruptcy, contact the Australian Financial Security Authority, or the VET Student Loans Ombudsman, or the Australian Tax Office’s personal tax information line on 13 28 65.